TimoSR/Completed-Unity-Project-Zero/README.md

 # Unity-Project-Zero
 DAT Unity Course Final Project

+Disclaimer: Assets used is from the Unity Asset Store.

+System logic and character controls is implemented by me.

 # Multiplayer-Development
 A project exploring the photon network combined with the Playfab account system.